Court of Protection – your questions answered

 Q: What is the Court of Protection?

-A: The Court of Protection (COP) makes decisions about the finances and welfare of people who are permanently or temporarily unable to make decisions for themselves.
-The COP can:
+A: The Court of Protection (COP) makes decisions about the finances and welfare of people who can’t make decisions for themselves, either permanently or temporarily.

 decide whether someone has mental capacity to make a decision